Welcome to today's edition of the Rush 24-7 podcast.

 Obama has said day in and day out that he's not going to start over.

-So I said you can't lose here by not showing up.
+So I said, you can't lose here by not showing up.

 This is what I was saying yesterday.

-Because if in fact it's going to be broadcast live on TV, you, as the American viewer, will be able to see who's being partisan and who's not.
+I just don't think that it was a win-win for the Republicans to not show up at this thing because if, in fact, it's going to be broadcast live on TV, you as the American viewer will be able to see who's being partisan and who's not.

 Besides, it's the optics.